-Currently I work for the Florida Department of Evironmental Protection (FDEP; state-level environmental regulatory agency) in the Office of Ecosystem Projects where I support the local and federal Everglades Restoration efforts.
-In addition to my work with FDEP I also am working collaboratively to develop and hone my research and data analysis abilities.
+Currently I work for the Sanibel-Captiva Conservation Foundation (SCCF) where I provide technical support to the Environmental Policy team to protect and care for Southwest Florida’s coastal ecosystems.
+We work with partners, local stakeholders, State and Federal agencies to advocate for the environment.
+In addition to my work with SCCF I also am working collaboratively to develop and hone my research and data analysis abilities.

 My PhD research focused on understanding biogeochemical processes within the Everglades Stormwater Treatment Areas (wetlands) including nutrient spiraling, nutrient stoichiometry, aquatic productivity and carbon dynamics.
 I have diverse and varied research interests revolving around aquatic biogeochemistry, ecology and management.
 My current research interests are split between marine and freshwater wetlands studying the effects of climate change, eutrophication, ecosystem management and restoration on ecosystem function.
 I like to say that my research spans the aquatic continuum from fresh to marine aquatic ecosystems, and therefore can’t isolated me to one system.